-Anil regularly advises hospitals, clinics, health systems and governmental entities on the development and participation in Medicaid programs, including Medicaid supplemental payments, quality networks, provider assessments and public-private partnerships.
+Anil advises hospitals, clinics, health systems, other providers, managed care plans, and governmental entities on their participation in Medicaid programs.
+He has helped develop innovative new programs, including Medicaid supplemental payments, quality networks, state and local provider taxes or assessments, and public-private partnerships.
 He is a leading expert in the use of health care funding to address the social determinants of health and helped to design and implement California’s Whole Person Care pilots, which operate innovative programs for individuals experiencing homelessness, individuals leaving incarceration, individuals with significant mental health disorders and other vulnerable populations.
-He advises clients on Medicaid reimbursement and compliance issues, including overpayment investigations and analyses.
+He advises clients on a numerous Medicaid reimbursement and compliance issues, including overpayment investigations and analyses.
 He has also assisted numerous companies seeking to enter into the Medicaid program.
+Anil also has deep knowledge of Medicaid managed care and has helped plans and providers evaluate regulatory changes and structure alternative payment methodologies to meet their goals.

 Anil heads the firm’s robust 340B Drug Pricing Program practice, which counsels hospital systems, federally qualified health centers, and federal grantees with regard to their obligations and opportunities under the program.
 He advises clients on compliance and overpayment issues, self-disclosures, internal and governmental audits, 340B contracting, and has helped to restructure entities to maximize 340B Program savings.

 During the coronavirus pandemic, Anil has advised hospitals, health systems, governmental entities, nursing facilities and other health care companies with regard to their application, receipt and use of federal relief funds, including the Provider Relief Fund and Coronavirus Relief Fund.
-He has advised on the development of tracking and documentation systems and counseled providers with regard to both over- and under-payments of funds.
+He has advised on the development of tracking and documentation systems, counseled providers with regard to both over- and under-payments of funds, and drafted policies and procedures for use and reporting of funds.

 - Presenter, “PRF Reporting,” California Association of Public Hospitals and Health Systems (September 16, 2021)